US 60

 The Greenbrier

-The Greenbrier was originally designed by Seth Raynor in 1924 with a redesign by Jack Nicklaus in 1978, Phil Mickelson in 2017, and has hosted the 1979 Ryder Cup and the 1994 Solheim Cup matches.
-The course is parkland style in nature with tree lined fairways, a pond and a stream impacting several holes, and a generous amount of sand traps with elevated greens.
-It's not all that long, but places a premium on accuracy and the short game with the greens treacherous and fast.
-From the middle tees it plays to 6,008 yards, 69.0/121, course/slope ratings.
+The Greenbrier was originally designed by Seth Raynor in 1924, with a redesign by Jack Nicklaus in 1978 and Phil Mickelson in 2017, and has hosted the 1979 Ryder Cup and the 1994 Solheim Cup matches.
+The course is parkland style in nature with tree-lined fairways, a pond and a stream impacting several holes, and a generous amount of sand traps with elevated greens.
+It's not all that long but places a premium on accuracy and the short game with the greens crowned, undulating, and fast.
+It plays to 6,008 yards from the middle tees, 69.0/121, and course/slope ratings.